The-Marcy-Lab-School/postgres-setup/README.md

 ## Troubleshooting

-If you can't connect to your database because of `FATAL: password authentication failed for user <username>`, ask your instructor for hekp.
+If you can't connect to your database because of `FATAL: password authentication failed for user <username>`, ask your instructor for help.
 They will do the following:

 * Find and edit your `pg_hba.conf` using `vim`: `sudo vim /etc/postgresql/12/main/pg_hba.conf` (where `12` is the version number)
 * Alternately, find notepad or notepad++ in your start menu, right click, choose "Run as administrator", then use File->Open to open `pg_hba.conf` that way.